Casey Tucker

-Casey Shane Tucker (born September 26, 1995) is an American football offensive tackle for the Denver Broncos of the National Football League (NFL).
+Casey Shane Tucker (born September 26, 1995) is an American professional football offensive tackle.
 He played college football at Stanford and Arizona State.

-Early life and education
+Early life and college

 Casey Tucker was born on September 26, 1995, in Chandler, Arizona.
 He grew up in Gilbert, Arizona before attending Hamilton High School.
 While at Hamilton, Tucker participated in the 2013 Under Armour All-American Game, and was also invited to the 2014 U.S. Army All-American game.
 He was later a four-star recruit to Stanford.
 In his freshman season at Stanford, he played in five games.
 He played in 14 games the next season as the team's starting right tackle.
 He played in 8 games the following year, the first two at right tackle and the final six at left.
 He transferred to Arizona State for his senior year.
 In October of his senior year, he started in a game against his former team, Stanford.
 He was selected as an honorable mention all-PAC 12 following the season.

 Professional career

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

-After going unselected in the 2019 NFL Draft, Tucker signed with the Philadelphia Eagles as an undrafted free agent following a successful mini-camp.
+After going unselected in the 2019 NFL draft, Tucker signed with the Philadelphia Eagles as an undrafted free agent following a successful mini-camp.
 He was released at roster cuts.